assemble/buttons/README.md

 # Buttons

 > How many ways are there to assemble a button?
 This project is an exercise in separation of concerns regarding structure, style, content and data.

-The primary goal is to clearly demonstrate how to construct UI components, from simple to advanced, using only buttons as the example.
+The primary goal is to clearly demonstrate how to use Assemble for constructing UI components from templates and data.
+In general, examples progress from simple to advanced and each example builds upon the previous one, both in terms of features and complexity.

 ## Conventions